-- 181 Include transportation departments (and associated contracted providers, if used) in planning for return to service. - 181 Buses are cleaned fr equently.
-Conduct targeted cleanings between routes, with a focus on disinfecting frequently touched surfaces of the bus {see section 2j of the Ready Schools, Safe Lea rners guidance). - 181 Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contacttracing. - If a student displays symptoms, continue to ensure that they wear a face shield or face covering and keep student at least six feet away from others.
-Continue transporting the st udent. - If arriving at school, notify staff to begin isolation measures. - If transporting for dismissal and the student displays an onset of symptoms, notify the school. - 181 Consult with parents/guardians of students who may require addition al support {e.g., students who experience a disa bility and require specialized transportation as a related service) to appropriately provide service. - 181 Drivers wear face shields or face coverings . - 181 Inform parents/guardians of practical changes to transportation service {i . e., physical distancing at bus stops and while loading/unloading, potential for increased route time due to additional precautions, sanitizing practices, and face coverings).
+IA/ODE Requirements Hybrid/Onsite Plan Adequate cleaning of tables between meal periods.
+2i.
+TRANSP ORTATION IA/ODE Requirements Hybrid/Onsite Plan Include transportation departments (and associated contracted Transportation personnel are part of the planning committee. providers, if used) in planning for return to service.
+Buses are cleaned frequently.
+Conduct targeted cleanings between Buses are cleaned thoroughly between cohorts. routes, with a focus on disinfecting frequently touched surfaces of the bus (see section 2j of the Ready Schools, Safe Learners guidance).
+All students entering the bus will be screened.
+Develop protocol for loading/unloading that includes visual If students are displaying symptoms they will continue to wear a face screening for students exhibiting symptoms and logs for contact- covering and transported to school for further respectful isolation tracing. action by school medical personnel. • If a student displays symptoms, continue to ensure that they wear a face shield or face covering and keep student at least Students seating will be assigned with proper social distancing. six feet away from others.
+Continue transporting the student.
+Students with disabilities will work with their case managers to discus If arriving at school, notify staff to begin isolation measures. any unique transportation needs.
+If transporting for dismissal and the student displays an onset of symptoms, notify the school.
+Drivers will wear face shields Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and Parents and students will be informed of bus changes, including require specialized transportation as a related service) to reminders of social distancing at bus stops. appropriately provide service.
+Drivers wear face shields or face coverings.
+ODE is willing to provide transportation funding for mileage to familie Inform parents/guardians of practical changes to transportation who self-transport, which helps mitigate bus loads.
+Loads on buses service (i.e., physical distancing at bus stops and while are a significant barrier to full re-entry and currently only 50% of loading/unloading, potential for increased route time due to families are indicating an ability to self-transport. additional precautions, sanitizing practices, and face coverings).